-English Speaking Taxi Service from Santo Domingo Airport to LA Romana
+Taxi Service From The Santo Domingo Airport To La Romana

 A taxi from the Santo Domingo Airport to La Romana takes about 1 hour and is a distance of about 96KM/60 miles.
 Typically, the Santo Domingo Airport (SDQ) is the best airport to fly into to reach La Romana even though it is not the closest airport.
-The closest airport is very small, often times expensive and many times it is hard to find a direct flight into that airport.
-If you are able to find a good flight into the La Romana Airport, take that, but if not, fly into the Santo Domingo Airport (SDQ).
-If you are thinking about going from Santo Domingo to La Romana, give us a call or email us and we will be more than happy to provide a custom quote to drive you to your destination in La Romana.
+The closest airport is very small, often expensive and many times it is hard to find a direct flight into.
+If you are thinking about flying into Santo Domingo, contact us and we will be more than happy to provide a custom quote for transportation from Santo Domingo to La Romana.

-La Romana is a town on the west side of the island/country and is about half way between Santo Domingo and Punta Cana.
+La Romana is a small town located on the west side of the Dominican Republic and is about half way between Santo Domingo and Punta Cana.
 It was originally founded as an oil town in 1897, but by 1917 it had become known as the sugar refinery capital of the Dominican Republic.
-La Romana refines all the sugar cane being grown in Higuey and Punta Cana to the east.
+La Romana refines all the sugar cane grown to the east of it in Higuey and Punta Cana.
 La Romana is also the gateway town to the all-inclusive resorts found in Bayahibe and Punta Cana (east of La Romana).

-The name La Romana is both a city and a province.
-While not much tourism is found in the city, there are many tourist attractions on all sides of the city and in the province of La Romana – with the 3 most popular destinations being: Luxury Bahia Principe Bouganville, Casa de Campo and Bayahibe.
-Bayahibe is a small beach town with several excellent all-inclusive resorts, vacation home rentals and small hotels that is located in the province of La Romana.
+La Romana is a name of both a city and a province.
+While not much tourism is found in the city, there are many tourist attractions on all sides of the city and in the province of La Romana.

 Places To Stay In La Romana

 Many of the “things to do and see” can be arranged by us, or, if we can’t help you directly, we will refer you to a reputable local tour company.
 With being so close to Santo Domingo, the tour we highly recommend is the Colonial City Tour.
-This is the tour of the first city in the new world and is where Christopher Columbus landed in 1492.
+This is the tour of the first city in the new world and is where Christopher Columbus is credited with discovering.
 Some of the other more popular tours and excursions for people staying in the La Romana area are listed below with a brief description.

 One of the most popular excursions on this side of the island.
-Board a catamaran that will sail along where the Caribbean meets the Atlantic, then over to a natural swimming pool where you will see starfish, birds, etc. while swimming, snorkeling and free-diving.
-Then to the uninhabited Saona Island for a prepared lunch, some more snorkeling, swimming or just relaxing and taking in the beauty of an uninhabited island on the Caribbean Ocean.
+Board a catamaran that will sail along where the Caribbean meets the Atlantic, then over to a natural swimming pool where you will see starfish, birds, etc., while swimming, snorkeling and free diving.
+Then you will sail to the uninhabited Saona Island for a prepared lunch, more snorkeling, swimming or just relaxing and taking in the beauty of an uninhabited island on the Caribbean Ocean.
 There is no better way to enjoy the Caribbean then to be on it.

-Explore a replicated medieval European Village that is an active artist colony and overlooks the Chavon river.
-This village consists of cobblestone streets, artesian shops, a Roman style amphitheater, and 16th century European church.
+Explore a replica of a medieval European Village that is an active artist colony and overlooks the Chavon River (Rio Chavon).
+This village consists of cobblestone streets, artists shops, a 16th century Roman style amphitheater, and European church.

 Explore these very large caves that have petroglyphs etched in stone made by the early natives of the island, the Tainos, and observe the stalagmites and stalactites.
 In 2003 this cave system was awarded the Gold Prize in the International Landscape Architecture Bienal Award.

-Visit both the Tabacaler de Garcia Cigar Factory, one of the largest cigar factories in the world where Montecristo, H. Upmann, and Romeo y Julieta cigars are manufactured and then the Barcelo Rum Factory where you will learn how one of the oldest and best Dominican rums is produced.
-Try the different cigars and rum and then find just the perfect cigars and rum to take home with you.
+Visit both the Tabacaler de Garcia Cigar Factory, one of the largest cigar factories in the world where Montecristo, H. Upmann, and Romeo y Julieta cigars are manufactured and then visit the Barcelo Rum Factory where you will learn how one of the oldest and best Dominican rums is produced.
+Try the different cigars and rum and then find just the perfect ones to take home with you.

 Transportation From Santo Domingo To La Romana

-If we can be of assistance taking you from Santo Domingo Airport to La Romana or any other part of the country, contact our English Speaking Taxi Service by calling or emailing us.
-We can assist you in arranging transportation and answer many questions about our wonderful country.
+If we can be of assistance taking you from the Santo Domingo Airport to La Romana or any other part of the country, contact our English-speaking taxi service by calling or emailing us.
+We can assist you in arranging transportation and answer any questions you may have about our wonderful country.